 Consider time management software

 Systems and tools such as LiquidPlanner serve as a means to bring together diverse groups, so they are literally on the same page.
 A dedicated and purpose-built platform enables collaboration in a manner that is not possible using something simpler like Microsoft Excel.
 For example, a bespoke tool ensures good data quality, so insight is relevant, timely, and actionable.
-To be clear, when time management is a concern, a best-in-class software solution can swiftly solve these time management challenges.
-By employing a dynamic scheduling engine that is integrated with time management, your project schedules are updated in real-time as progress is logged.
+To be clear, when time management is a concern, a best-in-class software solution can swiftly solve these time tracking challenges.
+By employing a dynamic scheduling engine that is integrated with time tracking, your project schedules are updated in real-time as progress is logged.
 Notably, LiquidPlanner offers this functionality and enhanced planning intelligence, enabling teams to both visualize where time has been spent and optimize future workload plans or forecasts – ultimately reducing your risk of error and delay.

 When it comes to time management skills, it is human nature to underestimate the time taken to complete a task.
 The effect of this psychological phenomenon5 can be mitigated in several ways.
 Rather than estimating a single completion target, one effective tactic is to provide teams the ability to report a range of possible completion dates.
 LiquidPlanner not only satisfies this need, it also offers this functionality to all team members, at any stage during project delivery, when better information emerges.
 Such dynamic ranged estimates can be subsequently employed by modern tools like LiquidPlanner to generate predictive insight where it is possible for “group superforecasting methods to achieve 80-85 percent accuracy.”6